 Your brother moved to a big city a couple of months ago.
 When he first moved there, he was quite excited about it, but now you're talking to him on the phone and he's complaining about the city.
-You're surprised that he's complaining about it so quickly, so you say:
+You're surprised that he's complaining about it so quickly, so you say this.

 Don't tell me you're jaded already!